aliyeysides/Ember-Rails-Blog/app/assets/blog_posts/2014-08-30_Enumerables.md

 but array still equals [1,2,3]
 ```

-What select does is iterate over each element like we did with map, but returns a collection for which the given block, x >= 2, returns a true value.
+What select does is iterate over each element like we did with map, but returns a collection for which the given block, `x >= 2`, returns a true value.
 Just like map, this returns the new values but does not change the underlying collection.